Lawyers No Longer Reviewing Lipitor Diabetes Lawsuits

-The Lipitor lawyers at Saiontz & Kirk, P.A. are reviewing potential product liability lawsuits for users of the popular cholesterol drug who have been diagnosed with diabetes.
+The Lipitor lawyers at Saiontz & Kirk, P.A. are no longer accepting potential product liability lawsuits for users of the popular cholesterol drug who have been diagnosed with diabetes.
+This page is maintained for informational purposes only.

 Studies have found that side effects of Lipitor may increase the risk of diabetes and other serious health complications associated with the disease, especially among otherwise health women prescribed the cholesterol drug.